MERTULAS/GTA_Vice_City_Script_with_OpenCV/README.md

  If the contour is found in the size set in this area, it is understood that there is a fire then cheat wrote.

- You can guess this password :D
+ You can guess this cheat code :D
  The cheat: "ASPIRINE"

     def detect_engine_fire(screen, screen_hsv, screen_rgb):